nrwl/nx/docs/shared/node-tutorial/02-display-todos.md

 You changed the `@Get` decorator for the `getData` function to point to the `api` route.
 You also changed this to call the `todosService.getTodos()` method. \
 Then you added the `root` function which renders the `index` file from our `views` directory.

+{% callout type="note" title="Serve is running" %}
-> The serve process should still be running.
+The serve process should still be running.
 If it isn't, restart the process with `nx serve todos`
+{% /callout %}

 ## What's Next